HiDVFS: Hierarchical Multi-Agent DVFS for Real-Time OpenMP DAG Workloads: Background and Motivation

 \textbf{Task Model.} We consider $n$ aperiodic parallel tasks, $\tau_{1}, \tau_{2}, \ldots, \tau_{n}$, scheduled on a multicore platform with $m$ heterogeneous cores.
 Each task consists of multiple subtasks, represented as a Directed Acyclic Graph (DAG), such that $\tau_i = \{\tau_{i,1}, \tau_{i,2}, \ldots, \tau_{i,j}\}$.
 Each node in the DAG corresponds to a subtask (a thread of execution), and a directed edge signifies the dependency between two subtasks.
 Granularity varies from individual threads to larger functions, as specified by OpenMP directives in our BOTS benchmarks (Section~\ref{sec:evaluation}).
 Each execution instance of the tasks is a \textit{job}, denoted by $J_{k,i,j}$, where $k$ is the core, $i$ the DAG index, and $j$ the subtask index.
 Each task $\tau_i$ has a real-time priority; higher-priority tasks preempt lower-priority ones.

+\textbf{OpenMP modes and terminology.} OpenMP \emph{tied} tasks are bound to their creator thread (no migration); \emph{untied} tasks may migrate; \emph{serial} runs single-threaded.
+We evaluate all three (definitions and miss-rate consequences in the supplement).
+HiDVFS denotes our system; HMARL/MARL its underlying hierarchical/general multi-agent RL framework.

-\ed{For precision, we define a DAG task $\tau_i$ as a tuple $(V_i, E_i, P_i)$, where $V_i$ is the set of subtasks, $E_i \subseteq V_i \times V_i$ the dependencies, and $P_i \in [1, 99]$ the static priority.} An example of precedence-constrained jobs appears in Figure~\ref{fig:monitoring}.
-The execution of subtask $\tau_{i,1}$ by jobs $J_{1,i,1}$ and $J_{2,i,1}$ on cores $c_1$ and $c_2$ precedes subtask $\tau_{i,2}$ on $c_3$.
-The DAG makespan is the completion time of all jobs respecting dependencies.
-Our primary performance metric is makespan.
-Benchmarks are BOTS workloads such as Strassen and FFT, parallelized through OpenMP~\cite{duran2009barcelona}.
+\ed{For precision, a DAG task is $\tau_i = (V_i, E_i, P_i)$ with subtasks $V_i$, dependencies $E_i \subseteq V_i \times V_i$, and static priority $P_i \in [1, 99]$.} \review{The monitoring figure in the supplementary material illustrates precedence-constrained jobs: subtask $\tau_{i,1}$ on cores $c_1,c_2$ precedes $\tau_{i,2}$ on $c_3$.} The DAG makespan is the completion time of all jobs respecting dependencies; benchmarks are BOTS workloads (Strassen, FFT, \ldots) parallelized through OpenMP~\cite{duran2009barcelona}.

 \textbf{DVFS.} Power, temperature, and performance depend on voltage/frequency.
 Linux governors (\texttt{ondemand}, \texttt{conservative}, \texttt{schedutil}) adjust frequencies using utilization heuristics~\cite{brodowski2013cpu,lin2023workload}. \add{These governors lack per-core, temperature-aware control and are not DAG/makespan oriented.}